jaminyah/ThreadConcepts/README.md

     2.3.6 - Barriers
     2.3.6 - Spinlock

     3. PThreads

     4. Objective Threads

     5. Swift Threads

     6. C++ Threads

     7. Java Threads

-8. Go Threads
+    8. Golang Threads

 ## 1. Process
 A process is a program that is loaded and running in memory.